 But autonomous-vehicle capabilities are also still emerging from the sea.
 The Navy has become a key player in autonomous technology because of the enormous range of operating environments it must face.
 Not only must the Navy deal with airborne and underwater threats; amphibious and Marine operations may require the ability to come ashore onto dry land as well.

-The Navy’s MQ-8B Fire Scout autonomous helicopter is typical of the emerging generation of autonomous vehicles performing naval missions.
-Fire Scout can operate from the relatively small LCS (Littoral Control Ship), designed for inshore waters, according to USNI.
-The Navy also recently completed testing the Fire Scout aboard an Expeditionary Sea Base, which opens the door to future deployment opportunities.
+The Navy’s MQ-8C Fire Scout autonomous helicopter is typical of the emerging generation of autonomous vehicles performing naval missions.
+Already deployed from large naval ships, the Fire Scout can also operate from the relatively small LCS (Littoral Control Ship), designed for inshore waters, according to USNI.

 These smaller ships, more subject to the heave of the sea, make aircraft operations exceptionally challenging, while the coastal environment poses complex threats from aircraft to small boats to mines.
 The Fire Scout can be tailored with mission packages to support all of these roles while minimizing the need place sailors or Marines at risk in high-threat environments.